MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/2-create-user-interfaces-blazor-components.md

 Use `InvokeAsync<TValue>` to call a JavaScript function that returns a value, otherwise, call `InvokeVoidAsync`.
 As the names suggest, both methods are asynchronous, so use the C# `await` operator to capture any results.
 The parameters to the `InvokeAsync` and `InvokeVoidAsync` methods are the name of the JavaScript function to invoke, followed by any arguments required by the function.
 The JavaScript function must be part of the `window` scope or a sub-scope of `window`.
 Arguments must be JSON-serializable.

 > [!NOTE]
 > JS interop is only available when the Blazor Server app has established a SignalR connection with the browser.
 You can't make interop calls until rendering is complete.
 To detect whether rendering has finished, use the <xref:Microsoft.AspNetCore.Components.ComponentBase.OnAfterRender%2A> (or <xref:Microsoft.AspNetCore.Components.ComponentBase.OnAfterRenderAsync%2A>) event in your Blazor code.
-The unit *Improve app interactivity with lifecycle events* later in this module describes this event in more detail.

 ### Update the DOM with JavaScript using an `ElementReference` object